-The Bhowmick Lecture was introduced 14 years ago in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers to see stroke services improved first in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.
+The Bhowmick Lecture was introduced in 2005 in honour of Professor Bimal Bhowmick who had been one of the very first pioneers in the evolution of stroke services, initially in his own area of Rhyl in North Wales and then for the benefit of the whole of Wales.

-It is an annual lecture held at the Welsh Stroke Conference and the invitation is extended to an eminent person who has made a very significant international contribution to stroke medicine.
-As well as delivering the lecture with a title of their choice they receive the annual Bhowmick Medal.
+It is an annual lecture held at the Welsh Stroke Conference and the invitation is extended to an eminent person who has made a very significant international contribution to stroke.

-You will find below the biography of Professor Bim Bhowmick and the Roll of Honour of the previous recipients of the Bhowmick Medal.
+You will find below the biography of Professor Bim Bhowmick and the hall of fame of the previous recipients of the Bhowmick Lecture.

 About Professor Bhowmick

 Professor Bimal Bhowmick has had a long and distinguished career in the NHS Wales for nearly 50 years and held in high esteem by his professional colleagues, staff and the public.
-His contribution to developing stroke services in Wales has been phenomenal.
-He created a demonstration unit for stroke rehabilitation which has been visited by stroke teams from UK and Sweden.
-He pioneered innovative services to improve the quality of life of stroke patients such as the first ever family stroke support worker, first stroke club, first volunteer speech scheme, first outreach stroke team, first diploma course in stroke rehabilitation with Bangor University and the first Stroke Association branch.
+His contribution to developing geriatric services in Wales has been phenomenal.
+In addition, he created a demonstration unit for stroke rehabilitation and pioneered innovative services to improve the quality of life of stroke patients such as the first ever family stroke support worker, first stroke club, first volunteer speech scheme, first outreach stroke team, first diploma course in stroke rehabilitation with Bangor University and the first Stroke Association branch in Wales.

 In 2006 Bim also pioneered the transformational scheme of the Hospital at Home and establishing the Virtual Ward in the community for older people in illness in Torfaen South Wales , thereby reducing hospital admissions and delayed discharges.